 Moreover, both DPI and DTEI were concerned that the current reliability settings, and in particular the MPC, were not sufficient to attract investment in Victoria and South Australia.
-DTEI argued that substantial amounts of installed wind generation in South
+DTEI argued that because of the substantial amounts of installed wind

-Victorian Department of Primary Industries, consultation paper submission, p.
+&lt;sup>31 Victorian Department of Primary Industries, consultation paper submission, p.
 3.

-South Australian Department for Transport, Energy and Infrastructure, consultation paper submission, p.
+&lt;sup>32 South Australian Department for Transport, Energy and Infrastructure, consultation paper submission, p.
 3. Note that a recent portfolio change in the South Australian Government has led to a name change, and this department is now the Department for Manufacturing, Innovation, Trade, Resources and Energy.

-NGF/esaa, consultation paper submission, p.
+&lt;sup>33 NGF/esaa, consultation paper submission, p.
 3.

-Victorian Department of Primary Industries, consultation paper submission, p.
+&lt;sup>34 Victorian Department of Primary Industries, consultation paper submission, p.
 2; South Australian Department for Transport, Energy and Infrastructure, consultation paper submission, p.
 1.

-Australia was depressing wholesale electricity prices, and as a result the MPC needs to be set at a significantly higher level to attract peaking generation.
+generation in South Australia, which depresses wholesale electricity prices, the MPC needs to be set at a significantly higher level to attract peak generation.